 Basic training was carried out in a Tiger Moth, my instructor was a retired RAF pilot who had flown fighters during WW2 before becoming an instructor.
 He was patient, good humoured and very perceptive.
 He sensed my fear and dispelled it with ease.
 The learning process was fun and I progressed quickly to solo.
 Once I was considered proficient I was moved up to a more powerful aircraft, and I passed the basic flying test with ease and an ‘above average’ notation.
 Next came instrument flying and yet more powerful aircraft.
 Finally after some nine months of intensive training I was handed my Pilots Certificate.
 I had little idea then that I had earned a commercial licence, not a PPL.
 I just wanted to fly.

 The flying hours mounted up and after a few years I found myself back in the UK and a civilian again.
 I flew whenever and whatever I could and then had the luck to meet another retired RAF pilot who was a ‘ferry’ pilot.
 He helped me to get part-time work ferrying aircraft around the UK and Europe.
 Often this involved flying specials that had been built or adapted for movies.
 The rules then where far more lax than they are today and often I flew aircraft that really should not have been classed as airworthy.
 I remember particularly a 70% scaled replica of a FW190.
 There was barely room to breathe in the cockpit and it was horribly underpowered.
 I had to fly it from the factory to Elstree and it was a nightmare flight, climbing to 3000 ft took 20 minutes and it would cough and splutter.
 When I finally landed at Elstree I made it known what I thought of this

 Special offer!
 Subscription!

-LoginYou are not currently logged in.
+LoginYou are not logged in.

 I just received the June-July 1012 issue of Computer Pilot.
 It is great to see the magazine in publication again.